 Teleological Notions in Biology

-- requiring backwards causation (because future outcomes explain present traits);
+- requiring backwards causation (because goal-directed explanations seem to use future outcomes to explain present traits);

 - incompatible with mechanistic explanation (because of 1 and 2);

 - mentalistic (attributing the action of mind where there is none).

 A fifth complaint is that they are not empirically testable (Allen & Bekoff 1995).
 The current philosophical literature offers both Darwinian and non-Darwinian accounts of teleology in biology that aim to avoid these concerns.
 In this article, we hope to bring some clarity to the contemporary debates over the role of teleological notions in biology by sketching a taxonomy of the various accounts of biological function on offer (see Allen & Bekoff 1995 for a more comprehensive taxonomy that forms the basis of this presentation).
 We primarily focus on naturalistic accounts of biological function, since this is where we see the most lively and productive current debates (see, e.g., Garson 2016 for an extended survey).
 We also briefly discuss the notion of goal-directedness in section 2.